Screening Workers with Affirmative Action: Standard Method for Results under MLRP

 \section{Standard Method for Results under MLRP}

-\begin{thm} Assume both the Monotone Likelihood Ratio Property and the Monotone Reverse Hazard Ratio property.
-The optimal contract design is a full separation up to a cutoff type $\theta^*$. \end{thm} \begin{proof} We proceed by solving the principal's problem without both the constraints, and check if the solution satisfies the constraints.
-Without those constraints, the principal optimally sets $U^T(1) = 0$.
+\begin{thm} Assume both the Monotone Likelihood Ratio Property and the Monotone Reverse Hazard Rate property, and assume the cost function satisfies $\frac{\partial^3 C(q, \theta)}{\partial q^2 \partial \theta} \leq 0$ and $\frac{\partial^3 C(q, \theta)}{\partial q \partial \theta^2} \geq 0$.\footnote{Both conditions hold with equality for the quadratic cost function in Section~\ref{sec:quadratic}, where all third derivatives vanish.} The optimal contract design induces full separation up to a cutoff type $\theta^*$. \end{thm} \begin{proof} We proceed by solving the principal's problem without both the constraints, and checking if the solution satisfies the constraints.
+Ignoring both constraints, the principal optimally sets $U^T(1) = 0$.

 By taking the first order condition with respect to $q^T$ and $q^N$, we get:

 The RHS is known as the virtual marginal cost for each group.
 The first term of the RHS is the marginal cost of producing $q^j$ given a cost type $\theta$, and the second term of the RHS is the information rent for cost type $\theta$, which consists of a cross derivative of the cost function and the inverse of the reverse hazard rate.